joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 I personally use the [TALL Stack](https://tallstack.dev/) approach, which is Laravel, Livewire, AlpineJS and TailwindCSS.
 This stack is everything I've ever dreamed of, so shout out to the developers behind them!

-Another good choice is [Ruby on Rails](https://rubyonrails.org/) - both have great community support, and an insane amount of available packages.
+Another good choice is [Ruby on Rails](https://rubyonrails.org/) - both have great community support, and an insane number of available packages.

 ### How do I freelance?